Arrival Process

 6. Continue on Billy Frank Jr. St for .7 miles

-7. Follow map to Nash Desk
+7. Follow map below to Nash Desk

-map of residence halls
+map of campus

 Don't Get a Parking Ticket